 Other than that we use English boxing rules for the punching in addition to kicking.

 A. Savate is a fighting sport- you are punching and kicking your opponents and they will be punching and kicking you.
 However unless

 specifically stated otherwise we train in class at controlled contact level.
 See Assaut and Combat below.

-We train in a safe environment with 1st Aid trained, qualified, insured instructors, who will do everything to endeavour you don't.
+We train in a safe environment with First Aid trained, qualified, insured instructors, who will do everything to endeavour you don't get injured.

 Q. So, what happens in class then?
 What'll I be doing?